Setting Date and Time

 cumulus@switch$ sudo date -s "Tue Jan 12 00:37:13 2016"

-man date(1) for more information.
+man date(1) for if you need more information.

 You can write the current value of the system (software) clock to the